telkomdev/go-dbcodegen/README.md

 # Go Database Code Generator
-This tool is to help you generate schema migrations and CRUD code in Golang
+This tool is to help you generate schema migrations and CRUD code in Golang from an entity definition in form of JSON.

+## Why
+This tool is inspired by and amazing video titled [Design Microservice Architectures the Right Way](https://www.youtube.com/watch?v=j6ow-UemzBc).
+Plenty of reason why building this tool can be found there.
+One of the example is, according to that video, when things are slow because some queries don't have index, the hero is not the person who fix it by adding index, but the unsung hero is those who prevent it from ever happened before.
+And one way to do that is to provide a tool to generate high quality database access code.
+This dbcodegen aims to be such a tool.

 ## Supported Command
 ## gen:migration